Schmidt SON light mounts

 What's compatible with what?

-The original Lumotec IQ CYO headlight mount from Busch & Müller has a tall vertical section at the bottom for adjusting the height of the headlight.
+The original Lumotec IQ CYO headlight mount from Busch & Müller had a tall vertical section at the bottom for adjusting the height of the headlight.
 This is helpful when you have lots of cables running from the handlebar for brakes and gearing and you want to reduce interference between them and the light.
 But on a bike like this Rivendell A Homer Hilsen, which uses a traditional fork crown, there's not a lot of distance between the bottom of the fork crown and the bottom of the headset.
 If you also want to install a fender on this bike, the light mount extending down will force the fender down closer to your tire, which obviously isn't good.

 Here's a side view.
 On a bike with a unicrown fork, this wouldn't be an issue.
 A unicrown fork is very tall in this area.
 But with the traditional crown, raising the mount any further would cause it to rub against the headset.
 With some bikes, having some vertical adjustment can be a very good thing, as long as the fork crown is tall enough.